 Vegetation indices (VI) are extensively employed for monitoring and detecting changes in vegetation and land cover.
 These indices are created by considering the contrasting absorption, transmittance, and reflectance of energy by vegetation across the red and near-infrared portions of the electromagnetic spectrum.
-Numerous studies have demonstrated that the Normalized Difference Vegetation Index (NDVI) is particularly resilient against the influence of topographic factors.
+Numerous studies have demonstrated that the Normalized

+Difference Vegetation Index (NDVI) is particularly resilient against the influence of topographic factors.
 NDVI is commonly utilized as a broad indicator of photosynthetic activity in plants and the corresponding aboveground primary production.
 It provides information on the quantity and quality of vegetation in a given area.
-It varies from -1 to +1, where values closer to +1 indicate dense and healthy vegetation, while values close to -1 suggest a lack of vegetation or presence of artificial surfaces.
+It varies from -1 to +1, where values closer to +1 indicate dense and healthy vegetation, while values close to -1 suggest a lack of vegetation or the presence of artificial surfaces.

 The calculation of NDVI was performed using Sentinel-2 satellite images in the Google Earth Engine platform, specifically selecting images with cloud cover below 30%.
-The assessment focused on the average monthly NDVI time series spanning from January 1, 2022, to July 7, 2023.
+The assessment focused on the average monthly NDVI time series spanning from January 2019 to October 2023.
 The findings are presented in Figure 2, which covers both pre- and post-project implementation periods.
-To delineate the pre- and post-project implementation periods, it is important to note that the reforestation activities took place between December 9th and 31st, 2022.
-Consequently, all months prior to these dates are considered as the pre-project implementation period, while months after are regarded as the post-project implementation period for the purpose of this analysis.
-Examining the NDVI values in all five plots, there is a noticeable decline from January to February 2022, indicating a potential occurrence of deforestation within the study plots.
-Following this period, there is a consistent decrease in NDVI (vegetation cover) between March and October 2022, with the lowest point observed in October.
-However, from December onwards, a gradual increase in NDVI is observed, characterizing the post-project implementation period, with all five plots exhibiting this positive trend.
+To delineate the pre- and post-project implementation periods, it is important to note that the reforestation activities took place between December 2023 and January 2024.
+Consequently, all months before these dates are considered the pre-project implementation period, while months after are regarded as the post-project implementation period for this analysis.
+NDVI analysis shows average yearly values have remained constant since 2019, with values between 0.5 and 0.6.
+Regular oscillations follow precipitation patterns.
+No drastic changes in NDVI are observed before the second half of 2023.
+NDVI decrease starting in August 2023 reflects the removal of eucalyptus trees as part of the ecological restoration project.

 FIGURE 2.
-NDVI IN THE AREA OF INTEREST
+NDVI TIMELINE